-Impact AES-5: Construction of the project or the presence of project components would result in an inconsistency with federal, state, or local regulations, plans, and standards applicable to the protection of visual resources.
+Impact AES-5:Construction of the project or the presence of project components would result in an inconsistency with federal, state, or local regulations, plans, and standards applicable to the protection of visual resources.

-As discussed in Section D.2.3.3, Bay Boulevard Substation (see Impact AES-5), conflicts associated with the Proposed Project and applicable local plans and policies would be less than significant and mitigation would not be required (Class III).
+As discussed in Section D.2.3.3, Bay Boulevard Substation (see Impact AES-5), the CPUC has sole and exclusive jurisdiction over the siting and design of the Proposed Project, and no conflicts (No Impact) associated with the Proposed Project and applicable local plans and policies would occur. be less than significant and mitigation would not be required (Class III).